daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ![](/resources_pages/imgs/anaconda_windows.png)

-After installation, open Command Prompt (select the Start button, type cmd, and click Command Prompt from the list) and type the following:
+After installation, open Powershell (select the Start button, type powershell, and click Windows Powershell from the list) and type the following:
 ```
 python
 ```